Break, Continue, Pass, Loop Else, and Nesting

 print(n)

-This prints 0, 1, and 2. pass does not mean skip the rest of the block.
-It simply performs no action and execution continues with the next statement.
+This prints 0, 1, 2. pass does not mean skip the rest of the block; it performs no action and execution continues to the next statement.
+Contrast the three:

 Loop else

-Python allows else on for and while loops.
-The loop else runs only if the loop finishes normally without break.
+Python allows else on both for and while.
+The loop else runs only if the loop finished without executing break.

 for ch in 'abc':